 Yes, there is a veterinarian on staff at the HSWC who is contracted to work 30 hours per week.
 We also work with a number of local veterinarians in the community to provide healthcare for the animals when our veterinary team is not working.
 Our animal care staff provides routine healthcare and makes decisions concerning which animals must see a veterinarian.

 Do you get more cats or more dogs?

-We get about twice as many cats as we do dogs.
+We get about three times as many cats as we do dogs.
 Cats make up about 71% of admissions, dogs make up 24% with the remaining 5% being wildlife, small animals, and livestock.

 What other types of animals come to the shelter?

 Most representatives of the animal kingdom have come into the shelter at one time or another.
 We have cared for mice, rats, chinchillas, gerbils, hamsters, guinea pigs, rabbits, snakes, lizards, iguanas, fish, birds, goats, pigs, chickens, horses, and more.